makew0rld/md2gemini/README.md

                         strip inline HTML as well.
   -b BASE_URL, --base-url BASE_URL
                         All links starting with a slash will have this URL prepended to them.
+  -m, --md-links        Convert all links to local files ending in .md to end with .gmi instead.

 ```